adumont/hb6502/README.md

 ## FORTH

-I have implemented my own FORTH kernel this Homebrew 6502.
+I have implemented my own FORTH kernel for this Homebrew 6502.

 ![](forth/imgs/Forth.png)